danialrami/danialrami-com/content/posts/FFmpeg MCP Server.md

 The first time i ran than this, it hit me that this was a little universal scripter, isolated to only use ffmpeg for security, and powered by years of my own skillset development.
 Nice!

 Here are some more examples.
-Say I have a folder of field recordings in various formats — some 96kHz FLACs from my Zoom, some M4As from my phone, maybe MP3s from collaborators.
+Say I have a folder of field recordings in various formats — some 96kHz wavs from my Zoom, some m4a's from my phone, maybe mp3s from collaborators.
 I want them all normalized and in a consistent format for editing.

 ### Example 1: Simple Format Conversion
 ```json